Summer 2019 Pre-College registration now open

 MILWAUKEE (January 7, 2019) … Registration is now open for the Summer 2019 Pre-College Program at the Milwaukee Institute of Art & Design (MIAD).

 This intense, immersive and exciting exploration of visual art and design is open to high school students.
-Taught by MIAD faculty, the Pre-College Program provides students the opportunity to create art all day and experience a college-level curriculum in areas such as Illustration, Industrial Design, Contemporary Studio Practices, Interior Architecture + Design, Photography, Drawing, Painting, Graphic Design and more.
+Taught by MIAD faculty, the Pre-College Program provides students the opportunity to create art all day and experience a college-level curriculum in areas such as Illustration, Industrial Design, Contemporary Studio Practices, Interior Architecture and Design, Photography, Drawing, Painting, Graphic Design and more.
 The participants also connect with other art students from across the country.

 “Through engaging projects, students are challenged to explore new territories and methods of making, while gaining a foundational understanding of practices unique to their selected courses,” said Corbett Toomsen, MIAD’s Director of Pre-College and Continuing Education.